- Italy Tours

 - Vacation Packages

-Tourist information on Underground Rome that includes information on such attractions as the mamertime prisons, domus aurea, the church of san clemente and other underground attractions to be found throughout the city of Rome.
+Tourist information on Underground Rome and the numerous sights to visit and explore subterranean Rome that include the mamertime prisons, domus aurea, the church of san clemente and other underground attractions of Rome.

-A tour of Underground Rome is a more unusual and unknown way of touring Rome, through which the visitor enjoys continuous surprises and emotions which are difficult to find elsewhere.
+Exploring the Ancient Christian Catacombs and other subterranean attractions of Underground Rome will provide you with surprises and emotions which are difficult to find elsewhere.
 It's a buried city, made of hypogea, columbaria and Mithraea, but also buildings made to be illuminated by sunlight and then ending up buried by the stratification of the soil with the slow passing of time.

 Near to the Colosseum, a visit to the basilica of San Clemente and its underground levels enables you, going down level by level, to go thousands of years back in time.
 The base of the building corresponds to a 2nd Century house, in which later was created a Mithraeum, a grotto-shaped room, devoted to the worship of the Persian god Mithras.